s-kettle/mars-rover/README.md

 - [ ] Handle collision of rovers on single plateau
 - [x] Allow rovers to take samples from Mars
 - [ ] Add obstacles to the plateau
+- [x] Create an interface for space vehicles
 - [ ] Implement logic for different types of space vehicle